Honours Program

 What are the requirements for receiving an honours degree?

 There are additional requirements outlined below for both remaining in the departmental honours program and eventually graduating with an honours degree.
-Students can run a 鈥渨hat if鈥 degree audit to gauge their progress toward honours requirements, even if they are not currently enrolled in the honours program ().
+Students can run a 鈥渨hat if鈥 degree audit to gauge their progress toward honours requirements, even if they are not currently enrolled in the honours program (degree audit).

 I already completed a degree in Psychology or Neuroscience at 海角社区app.
 How does my application get assessed?

 Please note that only courses taken within the last 10 years can be considered towards admission for an Honours Conversion.
-Furthermore, only students with Psychology or Neuroscience degrees from 海角社区app are eligible for an Honours Conversion in the Department of Psychology and Neuroscience.
+Only students with Psychology or Neuroscience degrees from 海角社区app are eligible for an Honours Conversion in the Department of Psychology and Neuroscience.
+For students who are looking to upgrade courses to gain admission, admission decisions remain based on the courses taken at 海角社区app University.

 I'm a transfer student.
 How does my application get assessed?